tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 solutions hide a Hidden Service behind a Fronting Service, only disclosing the SNI of the Fronting Service to external observers.
-The draft starts by listing known attacks against SNI encryption, and then presents two potential solutions that might mitigate these attacks.
+The draft starts by listing known attacks against SNI encryption, discusses the current "co-tenancy fronting" solution, and then presents two potential TLS layer solutions that might mitigate these attacks.
 The first solution is based on TLS in TLS "quasi tunneling", and the second solution is based on "combined tickets".
 These solutions only require minimal extensions to the TLS